 - Private driveways

-- Off-roading on private land
+- Off-roading on private land or with an off-road vehicle

 - Restaurants and shopping parking lots

 Public property consists of land owned by the government or collectively by the population of the state.
 In the past, the California Vehicle Code made it illegal to drive while intoxicated on highways and areas that were open to the public.
-However, in 1982 the law was amended to apply to any location.

 How Does California Define a DUI (Driving Under the Influence)?

-Driving under the influence (DUI) is a serious crime in California.
-The simple consumption of alcohol and driving is not a crime in itself.
-However, operating a vehicle with a BAC (blood alcohol concentration) of 0.08 or more is illegal.
+Driving under the influence (DUI) is a serious crime under California law.
+The simple consumption of an alcoholic beverage and driving is not a crime in itself.

 - The weight of the individual